Skip to Content Top

 3. Pest Control

-Keep wild animals where they belong by sealing the attic.
-Gaps, cracks, and holes in the roof or exterior and interior walls of the attic can allow rats, mice, raccoons, birds, and insects into the home.
-Some of these pests make their nests in the cellulose or fiberglass insulation, causing the destruction of the material and creating a mess.
+Gaps, cracks, and holes in the attic's roof or exterior and interior walls can allow rats, mice, raccoons, birds, and insects into the home.
+Some of these pests make their nests in the cellulose or fiberglass insulation, destroying the material and creating a mess.

 Sealing the attic ceiling, walls, and floor will prohibit ingress and egress for any animal that wishes to make a home using insulation materials.
-Should a rodent force its way into the attic, the destroyed sealant will provide ample warning to the homeowner.
+Should a rodent force its way into the attic, the destroyed sealant will warn the homeowner.

 4. Inspection of Ductwork and Ventilation

-A professional air sealer will check ductwork to ensure the HVAC system is filtering dusty air properly.
+A professional air sealer will check ductwork to ensure the HVAC system filters dusty air properly.
 Any holes, tears, or detachments in the ductwork will require repairs before sealing the attic to prevent dust, dirt, and contaminants from entering the living spaces.

-How Much Can a Homeowner Save by Sealing an Attic?
+How Much Can You Save by Sealing Your Attic?

-A homeowner can save over 15% per month on utilities by sealing an attic.
-Depending on the household’s energy consumption, a homeowner can look forward to a full return on investment in one year or less, on average.
+You can save over 15% per month on utilities by sealing your attic.
+Depending on the household’s energy consumption, you can look forward to a full return on investment in one year or less, on average.
 However, the savings go beyond energy costs.

 Everyone who lives in an air-sealed home will also save themselves the frustration and discomfort of a drafty house with poor air quality.
-They will avoid the cost and inconvenience of replacing rotten joists and rafters in the attic, as well.
+They will also avoid the cost and inconvenience of replacing rotten joists and rafters in the attic.

 • Cost